 - FOGATA Y TÉ DE JENGIBRE: The custom of sharing in the community with family and / or friends during a cool December night in front of a bonfire, enjoying ginger tea, is a tradition mainly in the rural / mountainous areas of the country.

-– What we eat on Christmas – The Christmas dinner is eaten very early in order to spend the rest of the night listening to stories by the elders, dancing, or playing with friends.
-It is also a time to eat well, and by A LOT.
+The Christmas dinner is eaten very early in order to spend the rest of the night listening to stories by the elders, dancing, or playing with friends.
+It is also a time to eat well, and buy A LOT.

 - CHRISTMAS DINNER: Which foods and beverages are prepared for the Christmas dinner depends mostly on the specific family traditions and the region the family is from.
-The most traditional food is roasted pork or in puya, while other families do it with turkey or chicken.
-What is almost never missing is the Moro (rice with any type of beans, but more traditional is black beans or pigeon peas), salad, Pasteles en Hoja (made with ripe plantains and meat, very essential and only made during Christmas!), Fruits (apples and grapes especially), telera (enlongated bread), pastelitos (fried flour with meat or cheese), punch, coquitos (hazelnuts), sweets, and sometimes a fruit bread are usually served after the meal.
+The most traditional food nationwide is Puerco Asado (roasted pork) or in puya, while other families do it with turkey or chicken.
+What is almost never missing is the Moro (rice with any type of beans, but more traditional is black beans or pigeon peas), salad, Pasteles en Hoja (made with ripe plantains and meat, very essential and only made during Christmas!).
+Fruits (apples and grapes especially), telera (enlongated bread), pastelitos (fried flour with meat or cheese), coquitos (hazelnuts), sweets, and sometimes a fruit bread are usually served after the meal.
 Among the most popular Christmas drinks are rum punch and mandarin liqueur.

 - EL RECALENTAO: The wonderful left over from the night before, or ‘recalentao’.
 This day, the 25th of December, is when kids usually open the presents from Santacló.